opensearch-project/documentation-website/_opensearch/install/tar.md

 Before proceeding you should test your installation of OpenSearch.
 Otherwise, it can be difficult to determine whether future problems are due to installation issues or custom settings you applied after installation.
 There are two quick methods for testing OpenSearch at this stage:

-1. **(Security Enabled)** Apply a generic configuration using the demo security script included in the tar archive.
+1. **(Security enabled)** Apply a generic configuration using the demo security script included in the tar archive.
-1. **(Security Disabled)** Manually disable the security plugin and test the instance before applying your own custom security settings.
+1. **(Security disabled)** Manually disable the security plugin and test the instance before applying your own custom security settings.

 The demo security script will apply a generic configuration to your instance of OpenSearch.
 This configuration defines some environment variables and also applies self-signed TLS certificates.
 If you would like to configure these yourself, see [Setup OpenSearch in your environment](#setup-opensearch-in-your-environment).